-Related tools tend to be focused on a specific problem, such as STEM [5], which was developed for the study of short time series, and GoMiner [6,7] which has recently expanded to include time course and multiple microarray experiments.
+Related tools tend to be focused on a specific problem, such as STEM [Ernst and Bar-Joseph 2006], which was developed for the study of short time series, and GoMiner [Zeeberg et al. 2003, Zeeberg et al. 2005] which has recently expanded to include time course and multiple microarray experiments.
 The dominant paradigm of our tool differs significantly from these: namely, by utilizing information theory and temporal logic we are able to create a compact representation of the data that is easily visualized and manipulated and that summarizes the key elements in the data from a biological, rather than purely numerical perspective.